Review: Jacuzzi J-315 Hot Tub

 We just recently drained and refilled our hot tub, which is recommended every three months.
 So far, after four months, the Jacuzzi J-315 has performed well.
 We like the size, it’s comfortable design, it’s quietness and it’s quality finish.

-117 Responses to “Review: Jacuzzi J-315 Hot Tub”
+120 thoughts on “Review: Jacuzzi J-315 Hot Tub”

 1. I have owned a J315 hot tub now for 14 years.
 I purchased at a Home Show last day in Austin TX.
 Purchase price in 2007 was $5200.00.